fstagni/2025_Rucio_Workshop/slides.md

 :: content ::

-The entry point is the DIRAC's `RucioFileCatalog`, which is an implementation of the `FileCatalog` "abstract" class (DIRAC has few different implementation of the same class)
+The entry point is the DIRAC's `RucioFileCatalog`, which is an implementation of the `FileCatalog` "abstract" class (DIRAC has few different implementation of the same class, and you can `register_file()` to more than 1 catalog at the same time)
 - in DIRAC since 2021
 - by now it supports *Multi VO* and *Rucio metadata*

-Once the data is in the Rucio catalog:
-- All the replication policies, 3rd party copy are handled by Rucio subscriptions and rules
 - The synchronization between DIRAC and Rucio is done via DIRAC agents

+Once the data is in the Rucio catalog, all the replication policies, 3rd party copy are handled by Rucio subscriptions and rules.

 This also means that:
 - Admins still updates the DIRAC configuration